 For example, you should retain the full amount of money you have shown us in your bank account, minus the balance you have paid for your course fees."

-So ensure that the funds remain in your account until you have received your new visa.
+We advise that the funds remain in your account until you have received your new visa.

 When you do not need to prove you have money to support yourself

-Read the guidance on finances for student applications for more information about the money you need and how to prove it.
+Read the latest guidance on finances for student applications for more information about the money you need and how to prove it.

 Types of funds you can rely on

 You can show you have enough money using: